SBLLB/10Pin_Bowling_Scorer/README.md

 ##10-Pin Bowling Scorer

-#### Count and sum the scores of a bowling game of one player(in javascript)..
+#### Count and sum the scores of a bowling game of one player(in javascript).
 Weekend Challenge, Week 5 at Maker's Academy.

 ###The Objective

-Describe the general point of the project
+Write a program in Javascript that counts and sums the scores of a bowling game.
+Take into account the following:ß

 + A bowling game consists of 10 frames
 + In every frame the player can throw one or two times, the actual number depending on strikes and spares